The Wave of Religiosity

 The vast majority of AA members (and I didn’t pay attention to this early on) believe that God recovered them from alcoholism and they speak about it at every meeting.
 Sometimes they say that they don’t manage their own lives any longer but have turned themselves over to the care of God.
 What does this mean?
 It’s a declaration of deep religious faith.

 This kind of faith is well beyond my agnostic approach.
-I can accept the idea of turning my life over to the care of a higher power, however we understand it, but I understand that I yet control my own mind and that managing my life on a day-to-day basis is still my responsibility, at least to some extent.
+I can accept the idea of turning my life over to the care of a higher power, however we understand it, but I understand that I control my own mind and that managing my life on a day-to-day basis is still my responsibility.

 I often wonder how a newcomer feels when he or she hears in the Preamble at the beginning of the meeting that AA is not religious and nevertheless later on hears from most of the speakers that they have been saved by a personal God who has intervened in their lives.
 Probably some of them suspect that we are simply not being honest.